YongZhengYew/YongZhengYew/README.md

 Yes, we like acronyms :laughing:

 I have another account, [snproj](https://github.com/snproj), for pet projects, so if you see links here to that page's repos, that's why!
+This account is for everything else (school projects, Coursera course submissions, etc).

-#### :thumbsup: Some things I've done...
+## :thumbsup: Some things I've done...
 - Shell scripting to automate tasks and tests
 - Light tinkering with various Linux distros and ecosystem
 - FPGA programming